acampove/rx_run3/README.md

 - For instructions to mount EOS in your laptop check [this](doc/mounting_eos.md)
 - For instructions on how to make the decay descriptor fields check [this](doc/descriptors.md)

+## Environment

+The following variables _can_ be defined:

+`ANADIR`: Where outputs will be saved, if not specified, outputs will go to `/tmp`

 ## How to add a decay

 ### Add the decay matching lines